 4 Reduce your expenses

-This is often the easiest place to start, because savings can be made in lots of different areas quickly.
-Add up expenses over a 3 month period and create an average monthly amount.
+This is often the easiest place to start because savings can be made in lots of different areas quickly.

 5 Increase your income